Visitors to Scotland and indeed Scottish residents themselves are spoiled for choice in the variety of museums available.

 This unusual museum situated in the restored Victorian Station in Strathpeffer, once a vibrant Victorian Spa village, explores the lives of children across the Highlands over the past 200 years.
 Dressing up, hands-on activities for all ages, toys, childhood treasures and the Angela Kellie doll collection are just a few of the things on offer at this exciting museum.
 Open April to October.
 Shops and café.

 The Georgian villa, Miller House, holds the museum showing the life and work of Hugh Miller.
 Hugh was born in October 1802 in the fisherman’s cottage next door, however the cottage itself is c.1698 and built by his great grandfather.
 Although an eminent geologist he had many jobs throughout his life, including working as a stonemason, an accountant, a writer and Editor of The Witness until his suicide in 1856.
 He is buried in The Grange Cemetery in Edinburgh.
 Although he had no academic qualifications he is considered to be one of Scotland’s foremost palaeontologists.
 Visit the picturesque courtyard and Scottish garden of native plants within the grounds of the museum.
-The museum is a National Trust property.
+National Trust of Scotland.

 A 17th century house in the heart of St Andrews' old fisher quarter is home to a small, independent museum. - St. Andrews Preservation Trust.
 Here you will find a wealth of information and objects relating to the history of St. Andrews and its people.
 The museum collections include fine art, costume, furniture and many other objects with local connections.
 You can view 10.000 photographs, postcards and slides.
 There are displays featuring old St. Andrews shops and Great Granny's Wash House is outside.